-7. Required readings and student presentation: Every week, a student presents a paper with in the reading list.
+7. Required readings and student presentation: Every week, a student presents assigned paper #2.
 This will give you an opportunity to practice your presentation skill, which is important for your academic career (for both research and teaching).

 The student presents the paper for 30 minutes and leads the class discussion for 30 minutes.
 The presentation slides in PDF must be uploaded in Canvas by noon on the day before the presentation day.
 The presentation should include the following items: